Skeet Ulrich, Of ‘Scream’ Fame, Back On The Big And Small Screens In 2017

 In Scream, Ulrich plays the role of Billy Loomis who teams up with his friend to embark on a killing spree in a fictional town called Woodsboro.
 Ulrich’s character may be reminiscent of Norman Bates, the main antagonist from Hitchcock’s Psycho, who was also a serial killer.
 However, female teenagers were attracted to Ulrich’s Billy Loomis because they found him attractive.

-Cosmopolitan reports that girls were especially taken with the actor’s hair (greasy locks were fashionable at the time!), and he was often compared to other characters like Reality Bites‘s Troy Dyer and Romeo+Juliet‘s Romeo, who had also become favorites among teenagers.
+Cosmopolitan reported that girls were especially taken with the actor’s hair (greasy locks were fashionable at the time!), and he was often compared to other characters like Reality Bites‘s Troy Dyer and Romeo+Juliet‘s Romeo, who had also become favorites among teenagers.

 Undoubtedly, Skeet Ulrich will always be one of the best-remembered actors from Scream and The Craft because he played the main villain in these films.
 In The Craft, Skeet Ulrich plays the role of Chris Hooker, who is quite mean towards women.